makzu/lotcastingatemi/CONTRIBUTING.md

 If it fails to start up, try...

-* Stopping the containers and removing the db stuff with `docker-compose down -v`
+* Stopping the containers and removing the db stuff with `docker compose down -v`
-* Running `docker-compose exec ruby ./bin/setup` again.
+* Running `docker compose exec ruby ./bin/setup` again.
 It's finnicky.